-What is Hardship?
+What is a Hardship?

 What are Hardship Provisions?

-- Extend the term of your loan
+- Extending the term of your loan

-- A temporary stop on payments
+- Temporarily stopping on payments

 What variation you ask for will depend on your circumstances.
-If you lose your job, a temporary freeze on payment might be the best.
+If you lose your job, a temporary freeze on payments might be the best.
 If you lose your overtime, a reduction in payments might be the best option.

 What is a Hardship Threshold?

-Prior to this there were indexed figures based on the ABS (Australian Bureau of Statistics index of the cost of a new house in New South Wales plus 10%.
+Prior to this, there were indexed figures based on the ABS (Australian Bureau of Statistics) index of the cost of a new house in New South Wales, plus 10%.